hmusgrave/aiolimit/README.md

 ## Design Choices
 - Issuing a sequence of calls causing the remote system to invoke rate limiting is unacceptable.
-In practice, we are at the mercy of machine designers, so we provide extremely conservative estimates for hardware capabilities rather than requiring an excessive amount of specialized knowledge at the outset.
+In practice, we are at the mercy of machine designers, so by default we provide extremely conservative estimates for hardware capabilities rather than requiring an excessive amount of specialized knowledge at the outset.
 - The authors' envisioned use case is calling a remote http API, where a few dozen thousand requests per second per core is more than acceptable.
 Higher